thijstakken/MusicService/README.md

 > :warning: **You must have Docker installed**: Either the Docker [Desktop](https://www.docker.com/products/docker-desktop/) (with GUI) or [Engine](https://docs.docker.com/engine/install/) (no GUI) installed on your system.

+> :information_source: **Tip**: If you are new, you might want to test this application first.
+Luckily there is a good tool to use.
+[Nextcloud has a website](https://try.nextcloud.com/) where it will create a Nextcloud test environment.
+Select the "Instant trial" and you get a fresh environment for 60 minutes to play around.

 > :information_source: **Recommendation**: For the best experience, install this on a computer/server which runs 24/7, so you will always have your music in sync.

 <br>